The Most Dangerous Weather Conditions On Earth - What They Are And What Makes Them So Deadly

 5) Droughts And Flooding

-Of the two, drought is by the most deadly, with food shortages causing entire countries and vast regions to experience severe famine.
+Of the two, drought is the most deadly, with food shortages causing entire countries and vast regions to experience severe famine.
 In 1922, China experienced the worst drought in recorded history, with a death toll of 3 million human lives.

 (This drought is closely followed in severity by the Bengal famine of 1943, which claimed 1.9 million lives in Bangladesh, as well as the twin droughts that struck India in 1965 and resulted in 1.5 million fatalities.)